grousewood-games/solforge/docs/rules.md

 - `Big Health`: Players have a higher starting health, allowing time for stupider combos to happen.
 - `Cheater`: If you play too good, the AI will cheat.
 - `Battle Bark`: Lets you turn on or off the battle sound.
+- `90% Size`: Will shrink the UI by 10%.
+Useful to make the app fit on tablets with `4:3` aspect ratio.
 - `Big Cards`: Shows larger card images when viewing the card details.
 Turning off will reduce the amount of data requested by the game.

 ## Turn Structure